Gender neutrality in English: Pronouns

 The logical point that you, Holden Caulfield, and everyone but the language mavens intuitively grasp is that everyone and they are not an "antecedent" and a "pronoun" referring to the same person in the world, which would force them to agree in number.
 They are a "quantifier" and a "bound variable", a different logical relationship.
 Everyone returned to their seats means "For all X, X returned to X's seat."
 The "X" does not refer to any particular person or group of people; it is simply a placeholder that keeps track of the roles that players play across different relationships.
 In this case, the X that comes back to a seat is the same X that owns the seat that X comes back to.
 The their there does not, in fact, have plural number, because it refers neither to one thing nor to many things; it does not refer at all.

 Some style guides (e.g. APA) accept singular they as grammatically correct, while others reject it.
-Some, such as The Chicago Manual of Style, hold a neutral position on the issue, and contend that any approach used is likely to displease some readers.
+Some, such as The Chicago Manual of Style (CMOS), once held (in 2003) a neutral position on the issue, contending that any approach used was likely to displease some readers.
+CMOS later recognized use of singular they in the 17th edition of CMOS (2017), and in the 18th edition (2024) specifically endorses it.

 Research has found that the use of masculine pronouns in a generic sense creates "male bias" by evoking a disproportionate number of male images and excluding thoughts of women in non-sex specific instances.
 Moreover, a study by John Gastil found that while they functions as a generic pronoun for both males and females, males may comprehend he/she in a manner similar to he.

 Honorifics

 Proponents of gender-neutral language point out that while Mr is used for men regardless of marital status, the titles Miss and Mrs indicate a woman's marital status, and thus signal her sexual availability in a way that men's titles do not.
 The honorific "Ms" can be used for women regardless of marital status.

 The gender-neutral honorific Mx (usually /ˈmɪks/ "mix", /ˈmʌks/ MUKS) can be used in place of gendered honorifics to provide gender neutrality.
-Adoption of the honorific has been relatively rapid and thorough in the UK.
 In 2013, Brighton and Hove City Council in Sussex, England, voted to allow its use on council forms, and in 2014, The Royal Bank of Scotland included the title as an option.
 In 2015, recognition spread more broadly across UK institutions, including the Royal Mail, government agencies responsible for documents such as drivers' licenses, and several other major banks.
 In 2015, it was included in the Oxford English Dictionary.